d-one/d-one-mlops/README.md

-# MLOps
+# D ONE MLOps

-Full Maching Learning Lifecycle using open source technologies
+Full Maching Learning Lifecycle using open source technologies.
+This repository offers a fully functioning end-to-end MLOps training pipeline that runs with Docker Compose.
+The goal is to (1) provide you with a MLOps training tool and (2) give you a head start when building your production machine learning (“ML”) pipeline for your own project.

+The built pipeline uses:
+- DVC to track data
+- MLflow to track experiments and register models
+- Apache Airflow to orchestrate the MLOps pipeline
+- Docker

 ## How to work with this repo